Code-Institute-Submissions/robertc181-player-link-/README.md

 # Summary

-Player Link is an online platform that will link football players with scouts, So that scouts can watch a football player and find out when they will be playing there next football games and more information about that player, such as current team , position , preffered foot etc. This platform will also allow a player to view which scouts are watching them and which scouts will be going to thier games.
-A player will be able to create an account with Player Link and put up information about themselves, they can also create an event which they can set a time place and name.
+Player Link is an online platform that will link football players with scouts, So that scouts can watch a football player and find out when they will be playing there next football games and more information about that player, such as current team , position , preffered foot etc. A player will be able to create an account with Player Link and put up information about themselves, they can also create an event which they can set a time place and name.
 If a scout searches for a player on Player Link they will be allowed to view a players events and click on the ones that they wish to go to.

 A scout can also sign up with Player Link to find talented footballers and get more information about them and there football games.
 They will have a profile where they can search for players and view all players profiles and see thier events